judo347/AAU-Notes/5-Semester/DSN - Distributed Systems and Network/EXAM.md

 **How are clocks implemented in computers?
 How is time represented ? what are the sources of inaccurate clocks?
 Why can't computer clocks not be 100% accurately synchronized?
 What is internal/external synchronization?
 How does Christians method and the Berkeley Algorithm synchronize clocks?
 What is the network time protocol? **

 ### How are clocks implemented in computers
 Man kan købe modtagere, der kan modtage radio bølger fra satallitter, som kan forbindes til computere.
-Men det normale er at der i en computer sidder noget HW der tæller occileringer af en quartz krystal.
+Men det normale er at der i en computer sidder noget HW der tæller oscilleringer af en quartz krystal.
 Efter et bestemt antal af svingninger ligger uret én til et register.
 Resolution are perioden imellem klokke opdateringer.
 OS vedligeholder en software klokke der er baseret på registret.